 We have to learn to trust our characters.
 Trust that they alone know themselves and their take on the story.
 Isn’t it true that you are the only person who knows yourself best and knows your story better than anyone else?
 The same is true for your characters.

 I got blocked recently in my book because I stopped trusting my characters.

 I didn’t want to accept that one of my main characters is really, really angry about her circumstances.
 Furious.
 A rage is just bubbling up inside her.
 I’m sensitive and empathic, so feeling my character’s rage scared me.
 I tried to force her into a neat little box of happy-go-lucky, everything-is-fine, and guess what she did?
 She clammed right up and disappeared.

 Thankfully, once I acknowledged her pain and anger, she came right back.

 I trusted her, and so she started to trust me again.

 I also didn’t want to accept certain personality traits about my characters.
 However, a writing coach of mine suggested I do a personality test for each of my main characters based on the Myers-Briggs system.
 One of my characters typed as an ISTJ (one of the most common personalities in Western society), and I almost didn’t want to believe it.

 I didn’t want to believe it because I’ve had bad experiences with ISTJ’s, and I didn’t want my character to fall into the same category as those people.
-I thought she was better than that.
-I thought she was unique.
+She was supposed to be better than that.
+She was supposed to be unique.

 But something interesting happened when I acknowledged her true ISTJ-like personality.
 I realized that there are people out there with this particular set of personality traits who are not bad people.
 They are good people with their own unique quirks and strengths and weaknesses, and this makes them whole and complex human beings.
 There exist ISTJs out there who are really cool people.
 Not boring or common at all, and also not cold-hearted jerks.
 My character came to life once I saw her as a unique person, deserving of my respect and admiration for who she really is.